muratk5n/thirdwave/en/index.md

 ---

-Need to stress the aim of this fraud to qualify for tax credits in US, which in essence means stealing taxpayer's money.

-Reuters: "[01/2023] South Korea fines Tesla $2.2 mln for exaggerating driving range of EVs.. antitrust regulator said it would impose a.. fine on Tesla for failing to tell its customers about the shorter driving range of its electric vehicles (EVs) in low temperatures"

----

 Al-Monitor: "Syria’s Kurds make their own pitch as Arab states court Assad..
 Syrian Kurds.. now seek a new peace with the Syrian government"